mehdibelhajamor/b00t2root-CTF-2020/README.md

 f.write(c)
 f.close()
 ```
-First, it splits the flag into two parts and xor them together then encode the xored one many times with Hex or Base64 randomly.
+First, it splits the flag into two parts and xor them together, then encode the xored one many times with Hex or Base64 randomly.

 We don't know when it's Base64 or Hex so i just wrote a script to decode it manualy by entering H if it's Hex or B if it's Base64 and then since i know part of the flag which is "_b00t2root{}_" with length **11**, so I can retrive the flag.
 ```python